 • High speed monitoring class (HSMC): devices belong to this class have a high-computing capacity and high-speed WiFi.
-HSMC devices are suitable for applications requiring high data
+HSMC devices are suitable for applications requiring high data rate such as audio, video monitoring.
+One application example is looking for operating of sea lobster cave underwater.
+These devices require much energy, high cost, and complex in deployment.
+They

 - Mobile-over monitoring class (MMC): devices belong to this class use mobile network services such as short message service (SMS), general packet radio service (GPRS), 3-G communication infrastructure.
 In addition, MMC devices require less power and has lower data rate than HSMC devices.
 Medium-size batteries provide enough energy for a device.
 In addition, mobile network is pre-deployed almost everywhere in Vietnam.
 Therefore, MMC devices are suitable for application require medium data rate such as monitoring water parameters.
-Drawbacks of MMC devices are long latency and not reliable communication so that they cannot be used in applications need fast reaction to changing of water condition. - Energy-harvesting monitoring class (EHMC): devices belong to this class use low-power, short-distance, low data rate 6LowPAN to form a multi-nodes local wireless network.
+Drawbacks of MMC devices are long latency and not reliable communication so that they cannot be used in applications need fast reaction to changing of water condition. - Energy-harvesting monitoring class (EHMC): devices belong to this class use low-power, shortdistance, low data rate 6LowPAN to form a multi-nodes local wireless network.
 A local mesh network provides high data reliable and low latency.
 The power consumption is also very small such that a small solar energy harvester is enough.
 These features make EHMC devices suitable for monitoring application requiring real-time, high-reliable and fast response such as shrimp farm monitoring.
 Drawback of EHMC devices is that they cannot provide data remotely.
 An EHMC network often combines with one MMC device to allow remote data access.